awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 1. Create a JSON policy document that includes the following:
    + The `ec2-instance-connect:SendSSHPublicKey` action\.
 This grants an IAM user permission to push the public key to an instance\.
 With `ec2-instance-connect:SendSSHPublicKey`, consider restricting access to specific EC2 instances\.
 Otherwise, all IAM users with this permission can connect to all EC2 instances\.
    + The `ec2:osuser` condition\.
 This specifies the name of the OS user that can push the public key to an instance\.
 Use the default user name for the AMI that you used to launch the instance\.
-For example, the default user name for Amazon Linux 2 is `ec2-user` and `ubuntu` for Ubuntu\.
+The default user name for Amazon Linux 2 is `ec2-user`, and for Ubuntu it's `ubuntu`\.
    + The `ec2:DescribeInstances` action\.
 This is required when using the EC2 Instance Connect CLI because the wrapper calls this action\.
 IAM users might already have permission to call this action from another policy\.

    The following is an example policy document\.
 You can omit the statement for the `ec2:DescribeInstances` action if your users will only use an SSH client to connect to your instances\.
-You can replace the specified instances in `Resource` to grant users access to all EC2 instances using EC2 Instance Connect\.
+You can replace the specified instances in `Resource` with the wildcard `*` to grant users access to all EC2 instances using EC2 Instance Connect\.

    ```
    {